lisalaux/HCI_Project/README.txt

 which allows to adjust the heating temperature and lock the house door.
 The control buttons on a steering wheel are simulated using the keyboard.

+2. Setup
+Run Dayview_Main.java for the day-view.
+Press G to start up the GUI.
+Run Nightview_Main.java for the night view.Press G to start up the GUI.

 2. Key mapping
 G = Start the program
 H = Quit the program